TULiberalArts/Geographic-Information-Systems/pages/graduate.md

 # meta-data variables
 title: Graduate
 description: >-
+  Earn a Professional Science Masters in Geographic Information Systems (PSM in GIS), or a GIS Certificate in the College of Liberal Arts at Temple University.
 keywords: 'professional science masters, geographic information systems, graduate certificate, admissions'
 # custom variables
 sidebar: true